WDI-SEA/react_tictactoe_global/README.md

 Note: In the code, a 'move' is also referred to as a 'step'.

-In the repository root folder, there is a file called `"hints.rtf"` which includes a breakdown (in English!) of what needs to be done.
+In this repository, there's a file called `hints.rtf` which includes a breakdown (in plain English) of what needs to be done.

 ## Solution